mechmotum/mechmotum.github.io/content/pages/jobs/determining-dynamics-perception-thresholds-of-bicycles.rst

-The primary goal of the project will be to develop experimentally derived measures of the perception thresholds to changes in vehicle dynamics, i.e. what's the smallest change in a physical char aseptic that riders can successfully detect.
+The primary goal of the project will be to develop experimentally derived measures of the perception thresholds to changes in vehicle dynamics, i.e. what's the smallest change in a physical characteristics that riders can successfully detect.

 Experiments will have to be carefully designed such that the rider does not